freelawproject/recap-chrome/README.md

 1. Do the [manual QA tests][qa]
 1. Update `package.json` and `manifest.json` with a new release version.
 1. Run `web-ext lint` to ensure no regressions.
+1. Update CHANGES.md
+1. Make a new release on [Github announcing the release][ghtags].
 1. Commit the code.
 1. Tag the code with something like: